jackyhuynh/MyCeePlusPlusKB/DataStructure/15_Tree/README.md

 ### **Use Case**:

-BSTs are used to implement sets and maps efficiently, providing average time complexity of **O(log n)** for search, insert, and delete operations.
+BSTs are used to implement sets and maps efficiently, providing an average time complexity of **O(log n)** for search, insert, and delete operations.

 ---